ssukhmnn/Induction_program/README.md

 ###  Expert Lecture by Dr. Arashdeep Singh (1:00 PM – 2:00 PM)
 We attended an insightful lecture by Dr. Arashdeep Singh in the auditorium.
 The topic was **“Food: A Pivotal Role in Student's Overall Wellness.”**
-He discussed the importance of balanced nutrition, hydration, and healthy food habits for mental focus and physical energy, especially for students managing busy schedules.
+He discussed the importance of balanced nutrition, hydration, and healthy food habits for mental focus and physical energy, especially for students managing busy schedules which would also help us to maintain our mental and physical health.

 ###  Session by Causmic Club & Induction Launch (2:00 PM – 3:00 PM)
 The **Causmic Club** hosted an engaging session that officially launched the **Induction Activities**.
 They introduced us to various creative opportunities and encouraged us to participate in technical and cultural events throughout the program.